jwilferd10/QuickNote/README.md

 ### ✍️ Welcome to QuickNote
 QuickNote is a sleek, user-friendly note-taking application inspired by classic notepads and designed to help users stay organized.
 Users can effortlessly create, edit, and delete notes, making it perfect for jotting down ideas or reminders.

-The app features a modern UI with intuitive drag-and-drop functionality, allowing users to manage their notes efficiently.
-Key features include:

 ### 🚀 Features
 #### Front-End
 - **Semantic HTML:** Built using semantic HTML, following best practices for accessibility and SEO.